tanvir-robin/social-media/README.md

   - Reply to specific comments.
 - **Create New Post**:
   - Create a new post.
   - Create a new post with a background color.
+An expandable animated color palate menu has been implemented.
 - **UI Enhancements**:
   - Transitions and Shimmer Loadings.
   - Responsiveness to handle long feed posts and adaptability for various screen sizes.